 On June 30th in 1908, an explosion lit the skies and devastated hundreds of square kilometers of Siberian forest, the aftermath was clearly visible but mysteriously, no meteorite could be found.

 Years later, scientists went to extract microscopic samples from the soil dating to that era and managed to identify its source: yes it was a meteorite.
-But since it had entered the atmosphere at an angle, it had been completely disintegrated.
+But since it had entered the atmosphere at an angle, it had completely disintegrated.
 All that remained were small bits of minerals.

 What was left from the atmospheric entry was a giant fireball, which caused the largest meteor impact in recorded history, hundreds of times more powerful than the Hiroshima blast.

 In Canada, the boreal forest nearly covers 60% of the habitable land, it is one of the last nearly untouched forests left in the world.
 Thankfully, about 94% of Canada’s boreal forests are crown land, which means it is owned and managed by the Canadian government.